stargatedaw/stargate/src/README.md

 ## sglib/
 The back-end library for the Stargate UI.
 All business logic, models and related code should go in this library.
-There should be no presentation or Qt dependenies in this library.
+There should be no presentation or Qt dependencies in this library.

 Divided into main areas:
 - `api`: `sgui` should interact with the engine and file formats using